What is it?

-The Biometrics Institute has been promoting the responsible and ethical use of biometrics for 18 years.
-Last year we began working on the Biometrics Institute Good Practice Framework.
-This document is a first-of-its-kind good practice tool that outlines the stages of the strategic planning, procurement and operation of a biometric system or network.
+The Biometrics Institute Good Practice Framework is a first-of-its-kind good practice tool that outlines the stages of the strategic planning, procurement and operation of a biometric system or network.
 Its primary function is to provide a structured pathway through the factors that may influence or constrain a biometric application.

-In compiling the framework, our experts drew from a number of source documents that have been published over the last few years.
-These include the United Nations compendium for good practices in counter-terrorism – for which the institute was the penholder, our own Understanding Biometrics guide, other books and documents, and learnings from real life scenarios.
+In compiling the framework, our experts drew from a number of source documents that have been published in recent years.
+These include the United Nations Compendium of Recommended Practices for the Responsible Use & Sharing of Biometrics in Counter-Terrorism – for which the institute was the penholder, our own Understanding Biometrics guide, other books and documents, and learnings from real life scenarios.

 It can also be used for gap analysis where a system already exists to highlight areas where something might have been missed.

-The framework is not an oracle, it’s a series of signposts to guide you in formulating strategies and making ethical and responsible decisions.
+The framework is a series of signposts to guide you in formulating strategies and making ethical and responsible decisions.

-A copy of the framework and a recording of this workshop is available to members to buy.
+A copy of the framework is available to members to buy for 100 GBP (+VAT where applicable).
 Please contact Carolyn to find out more.